ashwinv1184/FPGA-VSD-Projects/README.md

 *** ***
 ### Required tools and Hardware components:

-1. A HC-SR04 Ultra Sonic Sensor
+1. A HC-SR04 Ultra Sonic Sensor- Used for detecting an obstacle or an object.

 2. FPGA Board

-3. Buzzer
+3. Buzzer-Produces a buzzing sound respective to the programmed code.

 4. Wires for connection ( Three female-female and three male-female jumper wires)